Bateleur: Dietary biology

 Bateleurs forage almost entirely based on opportunity and have no particular specialization on any particular prey type.
 As a result, a wide prey spectrum has been reported, with around 160 prey species known, they thus rival martial eagles (Polemaetus bellicosus) and perhaps just slightly behind tawny eagles (Aquila rapax) as the most diversified feeder known among African eagles.
-Among their prey, mammals, birds and reptiles, roughly in that order, seem to be considerably preferred over other prey taxon.
-Based on morphology, their long middle toes has been cited as indication that they originally diversified to become a bird-eater but a rather small degree of sexual dimorphism between males and females indicates a preference for mammal eating.
-By the most complete picture of the bateleurs diet was a compilation study that complied 1879 prey items from differing parts of the range.
+Among their prey, mammals, birds and reptiles, roughly in that order, seem to be considerably preferred over other prey taxa.
+Based on morphology, their long middle toes have been cited as an indication that they originally diversified to become a bird-eater but a rather small degree of sexual dimorphism between males and females indicates a preference for mammal eating.
+By the most complete picture of the bateleurs diet was a compilation study that compiled 1879 prey items from differing parts of the range.
 In it was found that bateleurs derived 54.6% of the diet from mammals, with perhaps two-thirds to about half of the diet being mammalian carrion, along with 23.7% of the diet being from birds, 17.8% from reptiles, 1.9% from fish, 1.8% from invertebrates and an extremely small amount (about 0.2%) of amphibian food.
-Predominantly, within the compilation study, prey was unidentified to species, with 58.4% of the carrion sources, 26.9% of live mammals, genera or family and 22.2% of birds unidentified to species.
+Predominantly, within the compilation study, preys were unidentified to species, with 58.4% of the carrion sources, 26.9% of live mammals, genera, or families, and 22.2% of birds unidentified to species.